baumy1/wbmessenger/README.md

 # WB Messenger 2.0 by [William Baum](http://www.william-baum.com)
-WB Messenger is a chat appliaction that has long been a project of mine originally forming as a basic PHP application with a MySQL database with rudementry security at best.
-Here I am re-writing it in Node to create a generally all rounf better application.
+WB Messenger is a chat appliaction that has long been a project of mine originally forming as a basic PHP application with a MySQL database with rudementry security at best (not to say that this is much better :P ).
+Here I am re-writing it in Node to create a generally all round better application.

 ## Technologies